Circumcision and law: Belgium

+In 2026, Belgium indicted two mohels (Jewish ritual circumcisers) for allegedly performing illegal circumcisions.
+Israeli and U.S. diplomats condemned the indictment.
+“With this act Belgium joins a short and shameful list, together with Ireland, of countries that use criminal law to prosecute Jews for practicing Judaism,” said Israeli Foreign Minister Gideon Saar.
+U.S. Ambassador to Belgium Bill White said it was a “shameful stain” on the European country.
+Belgian Foreign Minister Maxime Prévot defended the indictment: “To portray this as a country’s effort to undermine the religious freedom of Jews is defamatory.
+This freedom has never been called into question and never will be in our country.
+Our Constitution protects it,” he continued.

+Jewish leaders and diplomats said the recommendation to refer the mohels to criminal court was “effectively criminalizing the act of circumcision” and infringing on religious freedom.
+In an open letter, they said the potential prosecutions signal that “Jews are no longer welcome in Belgium” and “Belgian Jews are now second class citizens with limited rights.”
+Belgium’s foreign minister said it was “inappropriate to publicly criticize a country and tarnish its image simply because you disagree with judicial proceedings.”
+The two mohels were first investigated after a rabbi claimed six area mohels used performed practiced metzitzah b’peh on infants.

 Canada

 The Canadian Paediatric Society does not recommend routine circumcision, finding that medical necessity has not been clearly established, and as such, that it should be deferred until the individual concerned is able to make his own choices.

 According to the College of Physicians and Surgeons of British Columbia:

 To date, the legality of infant male circumcision has not been tested in the Courts.
 It is thus assumed to be legal if it is performed competently, in the child's best interest, and after valid consent has been obtained.

 At all times the physician must perform the procedure with competence and at all times, the parent and physician must act in the best interests of the child.
 Signed parental consent for any treatment is assumed to be valid if the parent understands the nature of the procedure and its associated risks and benefits.
 However, proxy consent by parents is now being questioned.
 Many believe it should be limited to consent for diagnosis and treatment of medical conditions, and that it is not relevant for non-therapeutic procedures."